api3dao/oev-docs/docs/oev-searchers/in-depth/oev-network/index.md

 6. API3 DAO updating protocol and collateral fee
 7. API3 DAO updating the price feed proxies

-Tech savvy users can refer to the contract's source for details.
-The logic of the OevAuctionHouse contract is especially important for searchers, for which we have a dedicated section [OEV Searching](/oev-searchers/in-depth/index.md).
+Tech savvy users can refer to the contracts' source for details.

 ### Depositing Collateral